 Internet Providers

 Television and Internet providers are notorious for their use of penetration pricing — much to the chagrin of consumers who see massive sudden increases in their bills.
-Comcast/Xfinity, for example, regularly offers low introductory prices such as free or steeply discounted premium channels and low incremental costs of upgrading.
-Over the past five years, we estimate the firm has increased Internet access market share in the areas it serves from about 56% to 64%, with share coming nearly entirely from the phone companies.
-While that share shift may seem modest, it implies that Comcast’s customer base in a given area is now more than 60% larger on average than its rivals’, up from around 20%.
-At the end of a specified period, the price increases.
+Comcast/Xfinity, for example, regularly offers low introductory prices such as free or steeply discounted premium channels and low incremental costs of upgrading, for a year.
+At the end of a specified period, the price increases, a model that most telecommunication companies follow.
 Most consumers continue paying the higher bill, but some jump to a new provider offering an introductory rate.

 Other utility providers also rely on penetration pricing.
 In a market increasingly dominated by smartphones, providers of landlines may use penetration pricing to get consumers to purchase a landline.
 Some even bundle these deals alongside cable, internet, and smart phone packages.